 years.
 This course exposes students to these varied possibilities.
 It overlaps

 somewhat with requirements analysis and software implementation, but only to

 This course has a significant amount of reading.

-We will meet twice weekly to discuss and expand upon that week's
+via MS Teams to discuss and expand upon that week's

 assigned readings and engage in classroom activities to deepen your

 - Learning from the research literature: how to create annotated